-Distribution: East of the Cascades crest in Washington; Washington south to California, east to Idaho, Wyoming and New Mexico.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Idaho, Wyoming and New Mexico.

 Habitat: Moist or dry open woods, rocky slopes and meadows, from moderate to high elevations.